(Updated Dec 2014)

 You should also pay a visit to the Knit World yarn store, now moved to a new street front location on 185 Willis St, Wellington.
 Open 10am – 5pm Monday to Friday, and 10am to 4pm on Saturday.
 Knit World stocks a good range of Zealana yarn.

-At the moment, there is also a craft market that happens in the Frank Kitts Park car park, every Saturday, from 10am to 4pm.
+There is also a craft market (Wellington Underground market) that happens on the city waterfront in the Frank Kitts car park, every Saturday, from 10am to 4pm.
 Twice a year there is a focus on wool (Wonders of Wool, usually in May and August), which is well-attended by the local yarn scene, but on a normal week, you won’t find much yarn there.
 It’s worth a visit from the perspective of New Zealand craft though.

 My post about South Island yarn is here.